 Let’s keep going…

-What to do When Facebook ad Account is Disabled
+What to Do When Your Facebook Ad Account Is Disabled

-Among all the options out there, these two look good:
+Among all the options, these two stand out.

 Option #1

-Opening a Facebook business manager account through a family friend.
-Create a new ad account in the business manager, and set up a new Facebook business page.
-Ask the Family friends to make me a page admin, etc.
+Opening a business manager account through a family friend.
+Create a new profile in the business manager and set up a new business page.
+Ask the family friends to make me a page admin, etc.

 I didn’t take that option.
-Though it looks good and is possibly an easier way to get around disabling Facebook ad account payment methods, I wouldn’t say I like it.
+Though it looks good and is possibly an easier way to get around the disabling ad payment methods, I wouldn’t say I like it.

 Option #2